Our Vision: We envision all individuals living in a happy, healthy environment.

 Once established, VIP started the 24-Hour Abuse/Sexual Assault Support Line to provide support after office hours.
 The line received 10,000 calls from Saskatchewan callers in its first 10 years.
 In 2008, VIP went in a new direction.
 The name was changed to Envision Counselling and Support Centre Inc. and new programs were introduced to enhance the services already offered: Outreach Program, Children Exposed to Violence Program and the In-Home Program which was the umbrella for the Family Support Program, and the Child and Youth Program.

-Team Envision now consists of approximately 40 staff members, has in excess of 35 dedicated volunteers, operates out of four offices located in Southeast Saskatchewan, and serves a population of more than 56,000 people.
+Team Envision now consists of approximately 40 staff members and operates out of four offices located in Southeast Saskatchewan in Estevan, Weyburn, Carlyle and Oxbow and serves a population of more than 56,000 people.

 Reaching Out to the Community